runnerty/executor-mysql/README.md

 ```

 ### Generation of files:
 The saved can be indicated in the file of the results obtained from a query in csv, xlsx and json format.
+These files will be generated with streams.
 You only have to indicate the corresponding property in the parameters:
 * `xlsxFileExport`: XLSX Formart file path
 * `csvFileExport`: CSV Formart file path